john-guerra/navio/README.md

 <!-- Place this tag where you want the button to render. -->
-<a class="github-button" href="https://github.com/john-guerra/navio" data-icon="octicon-star" data-size="large" aria-label="Star john-guerra/navio on GitHub">Star</a>
+<a style="text-align: right" class="github-button" href="https://github.com/john-guerra/navio" data-icon="octicon-star" data-size="large" aria-label="Star john-guerra/navio on GitHub">Star</a>

 <div align="center">
   <h1>